 A Description Reference is a practical way of creating hyperlink references to other items or parts in the system.
 These references are pasted in the Description in the Overview view.
 There are two types of references - Item and Part.

 Item references are for hyperlinks pointing to items and part references are for hyperlinks pointing to parts.
 Item references will not automatically update should a newer version be made.
 How to handle version updates of item references is explained in more detail below in Updating Item Reference Version.
-Part references will automatically updated should a newer version be made.
+Part references will automatically be updated should a newer version be made.

 In the below example, three "CruiseControlManager" parts are copied and part references to them are then pasted into the "CruiseControlManager" description.